The Duffin-Schaeffer theorem in number fields

-In Diophantine approximation in general, much effort has gone into trying to identify and prove analogues and natural generalisations of the main theorems (including those of Khinchin and of Duffin and Schaeffer) in different setups.
+However, work has also gone into trying to identify and prove analogues and natural generalisations of the main theorems (including those of Khinchin and of Duffin and Schaeffer) in different setups.
 One such very natural generalisation is to replace the rationals by a generic number field $K$, and to approximate elements of its various completions by elements of $K$.
 In 1965, Cantor (\cite{Cantor1965}) proved a version of Khinchin's theorem in this setup for general number fields, and in 1991 Nakada and Wagner (\cite{NakadaWagner1991}) proved a version of the Duffin--Schaeffer theorem for imaginary quadratic fields.

 In this paper, we prove a version of the Duffin--Schaeffer theorem for general number fields.

 In \S\ref{sec:setup}, we will lay out the setup we will be working in, give the results of Cantor and of Nakada and Wagner, and state our main result (namely Theorem \ref{thm:duffinschaefferK}).